Chip-W/esx_hospital/README.md

 **NOTE**

 It is very important you do your time in **MINUTES** and not seconds.
-If you put in 120 for the time, you will jail them for 120 minutes when you intended to only put them in jail for 2 minutes.<br>
+If you put in 120 for the time, you will hospitalize them for 120 minutes when you intended to only put them in the hospital for 2 minutes.<br>

 **/NOTE**